AWS Bedrock with .NET: Getting Started

 2. Setting Up Your Project

-You can use a C# Jupyter notebook (with .NET Interactive) or a simple C# script.
+You can use a simple C# script or a .NET project.
 Here's how to reference the required libraries:

 #r "nuget: AWSSDK.Bedrock, 3.7.0"